 Each student’s Project will be exhibited in the spring semester of the fourth year.
 A Dissertation will also be submitted at this time in preparation for the Dissertation Defense.
 In addition to the requirements listed below, the student’s committee chair or committee, with the Director of Graduate Students' approval (DGS), may strongly recommend or even require additional course work for individual students.
 Such requirements are particularly likely for students just beginning their studies in the field.
 Appeals of additional requirements may be made to the DGS and then to the CMCI Associate Dean of Graduate Studies and Research.

 Students may request substitutions for required courses, by completing the petition form to be reviewed by faculty.
-Generally, students are granted one exception
+Generally, students are granted one exception every other year.

 It is expected that a doctoral student will complete the program within four years.
 The CU Graduate School requires completion within six years of admission to the program.